cmvandrevala/more-than-equations/content/Computer Science/Portfolio Projects/Tic-Tac-Toe/First Available Spot Computer Player.md

 ---
-title: Opportunistic Computer Player
+title: First Available Spot Computer Player
 tags:
   - c-plus-plus
   - csc-122
   - csc-214
   - java
-description: This portfolio has you expand on your previous game of tic-tac-toe by introducing an opportunistic computer player.
+description: This portfolio has you expand on your previous game of tic-tac-toe by introducing a computer player that always takes the first available spot.
 ---

 ## 🔖 Background Information